Nh4nisme/Nh4nisme/README.md

-# 💫 About Me: Hi 👋 My name is Nhan or you can call me Noah
+# 💫 About Me:
+Hi 👋 My name is Nhan or you can call me Noah.
 I'm a student at IUH majoring in Software Engineering.
 Currently, I'm focusing on Desktop Application Development, Web Application Development, exploring how to build efficient and scalable applications.

 ## 🌐 Socials: